Kelvinskell/newsread/README.md

 The login service utilises the flask login manager as well as intricate python code, to register and authenticate users.

 The MYSQL relational database management system is utilised extensively in the Creaton and management of users.
-MYSQ is used here to:
+MYSQL is used here to:
  - Create a database.
  - Create a user accounts table.
  - Create new user accounts.